PerfectlySoft/PerfectDocs/guide/Turnstile.md

 These routes are using Mustache files in the webroot directory.

-Example Mustache files can be found in [https://github.com/PerfectExamples/Perfect-Turnstile-SQLite-Demo](https://github.com/PerfectExamples/Perfect-Turnstile-SQLite-Demo) or [https://github.com/PerfectExamples/Perfect-Turnstile-PostgreSQL-Demo](https://github.com/PerfectExamples/Perfect-Turnstile-PostgreSQL-Demo)
+Example Mustache files can be found in [https://github.com/PerfectExamples/Perfect-Turnstile-SQLite-Demo](https://github.com/PerfectExamples/Perfect-Turnstile-SQLite-Demo) or [https://github.com/PerfectExamples/Perfect-Turnstile-PostgreSQL-Demo](https://github.com/PerfectExamples/Perfect-Turnstile-PostgreSQL-Demo).

 ### Creating an HTTP Server with Authentication

 Setting up a complete HTTP web server with the Turnstile authentication layer and database access is easy.
 The following script is a complete "main.swift" starting point for your executable.
-A detailed breakdown of this script is included below:
+A detailed breakdown of this script is included below.

 ``` swift
 import PerfectLib